 Indian Tree Pattern

 Always check the backstamp on this pattern, as it has been reproduced without specific marking.
-Any piece with the modern Syracuse backstamp (looks like a dining table scene) is a modern reproduction, and was never owned by Pullman, nor ever in a dining car, but is regularly seen for sale without disclosure.
+Any piece with the modern Syracuse backstamp (looks like a dining table scene) is a modern reproduction, and was never owned by Pullman, nor ever in a dining car, but is regularly seen for sale without disclosure (usually by sellers that know better but can't seem to curb their greed).

-We stock only authentic Pullman pieces – any counterfeit, reproduction or open stock pieces that we acquire by mistake would only be listed in our "Bargain Basement"!
+We stock only authentic Pullman pieces, any counterfeit, reproduction or open stock pieces that we acquire by mistake (as part of larger collections) would only be listed in our "Bargain Basement"!

 (Note: The use of the word "counterfeit" to describe this china is not meant to imply that it is "good" or "bad" - for our purposes, the intentions of the counterfeiters are irrelevant.
 Authentic dining car china was made to be dining car china, counterfeit china was made to look like dining car china.
 Well done or not, it is not authentic dining car china, and if it is not clearly marked as such, then it is counterfeit.)